julie-jiang/comp20-jjiang/notuber/README.md

 I correctly utilized all required APIs in order to make this work.

 I did not collaborate or discuss this assignment with anyone, although I did ask on Piazza for clarification.
 I also searched Stack Overflow for examples of JavaScript usage.
 In particular, I frequently referenced [this post](http://stackoverflow.com/questions/14560999/using-the-haversine-formula-in-javascript) as per suggested in the specs.
+In addition, I borrowed a lot of Ming's code from his Google Maps API example.

 I spent approximately 3 hours working on this project.